 Recent updates include a few more pictures of the elusive 1981 ATC 250R that were submitted into the photo gallery as well as some great pics of a 1986 250R out of New Hampshire.

-I also fixed up a few problems on Rick's restoration page as well.
-I also added a basic electrical troubleshooting page with 250R wiring schematics.
+On the tech side, I also added a basic electrical troubleshooting page with 250R wiring schematics.

-We have listed out some part suppliers here.
+We have listed out some 250R part suppliers here.
 They are not listed in any particular order, nor is any one supplier preferred over any other.

 Our list consists of a mix of OEM providers as well as the stores focusing on the aftermarket bolt-on products.